INTO-CPS-Association/Documentation/docs/index.rst

    </div>

 An overview of the tools and how to use them can be found in :ref:`Tools` section.
-In order to use the tools effectively it may be worthwhile to read our quick guide :ref:`fmi_intro`, rather than the full specification.
+In order to use the tools effectively it may be worthwhile to read our quick guide :ref:`fmi`, rather than the full specification.